Want to find out how to choose your Mastiff puppy?

 You should also check for the following when getting a pup:

-- any inclusions such as carrier bag, treats, or supplies for pup
+- any inclusions such as carrier bags, treats, or supplies for the pup

-- warranties on health or any other assertion from breeder
+- warranties on health or any other assertion from a breeder

 - vaccinations, show potential, and their location